nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:exclamation: Important:**<br>

-* This command is only available while in fosterer profile page.
+* This command is only available while in fosterer profile page.<br>
-* This command works only in a profile page, which appears after executing a view command.
+* This command works only in a profile page, which appears after executing a view command.<br>

 </div>